Causevest/archive/scripts/tinycoin/README.md

 - `MINER_ADDRESS="ppdpp-dvfgf-fredgdsdf-gdsfgsd-35vr433-ee2eass4d"`

+# How to build your own tinycoin docker image(Optional)

+If you are intrested in building your own docker image please read this section otherwise you can skip this.

+ - clone project: `git clone https://github.com/prakashpandey/tinycoin`

+- `cd tinycoin`

+- build docker image: `sudo docker build -t username/repo-name:tag .`

+#### Some helpful docker commands(Optional)

+- List all docker images: `sudo docker image ls`

+- List all docker containers: `sudo docker container ls`

 # Create local test network

 Blockchain is all about distribute network where one connect with different `peers` and exchange data on regular bases.